abousselmi/ap-cnf/README.md

 - [x] Create two different containers for hostapd and dhcp
 - [x] Use default docker networking
-- [x] Use of screen to be able to access hostapd log
+- [x] Use screen to be able to access hostapd log
 - [ ] Make dhcpd configuration dynamic